kinokoTakenoko35/kinokoTakenoko35/README.md

 ### Hi there 👋

-I'm hiro, a Product Maneger from Japan.
+I'm Nea, a Product Maneger from Japan.

 :smile: I’m currently learning JavaScript and React.:seedling: